A Primer on Deep Learning

 This is a look at the final standings for the competition.
 The results within the top contenders were pretty tight, and the winning team’s focus on feature engineering paid off.
 But how is it that several deep learning approaches could be so competitive while at the same time using as few as one fourth the submissions?
 One answer to that question arises from the unsupervised feature learning that deep learning can do.
 Rather than using data science experience, intuition, and trial-and-error, unsupervised feature learning techniques spend computational time automatically developing new ways of representing the data.
 The end goal is the same, but the experience along the way can be drastically different.

 This is not to say that ‘deep learning’ and ‘unsupervised learning’ are necessarily the same concept.
 There are unsupervised learning techniques that have nothing to do with neural networks at all, and you can certainly use neural networks for supervised learning tasks.
 The takeaway is that deep learning excels in tasks where the basic unit, a single pixel, a single frequency, or a single word has very little meaning in and of itself, but the combination of such units has a useful meaning.
 It can learn these useful combinations of values without any human intervention.
 The canonical example used when discussing the deep learning’s ability to learn from data is the MNIST dataset of handwritten digits.
 When presented with 60,000 digits a neural network can learn that it is useful to look for loops and lines when trying to classify which digit it is looking at.
+On the left, the raw input digits.
+On the right, graphical representations of the learned features.
+In essence, the network learns to “see” lines and loops.

 Why the new-found love for Neural Networks?